Skip to main content

 EnvalyxPrecision upcycling

-Enzymatic recycling for industrial plastics
+Enzymatic upcycling for complex industrial polymers

-PA-66 & technical textilesPolyurethane foamsMultilayer films
+PA-66 & technical textilesPolyurethane foamsMultilayer filmsTire rubber & elastomers

 Snapshot